Must-See Cannon Beach: Your Day Trip to Ecola State Park, Oregon Begins Here

 Day Trip to Ecola State Park

-Most travelers come on a day trip to take in the magnificent views, picnic, go surfing, or maybe do some light hiking.
+Most travelers come on a day trip from Portland or Cannon Beach to take in the magnificent views, picnic, go surfing, or maybe do some light hiking.
+Others make it part of their Oregon coast road trip as they wind their way down the coast from north to south.
 For photographers the park offers endless opportunities from the views of the coast to the amazing flora and fauna, especially the numerous species of sea birds along with Bald Eagles and Peregrine Falcons.
 The park is open year round making it possible to see migrating gray whales in the winter and spring.

 What to Bring